The Bankrate promise

 “The mortgage lender can obtain documentation to verify that your monthly obligations are $0” in the case of income-based repayment, says Tayne.

 What happens if your student loans are in forbearance or deferred?
-Based on Fannie Mae guidelines, your lender can factor either 1 percent of your remaining student loan balance into your DTI, or one payment based on what’s indicated in your student loan repayment terms.
+Based on Fannie Mae student loans guidelines, your lender can factor either 1 percent of your remaining student loan balance into your DTI, or one payment based on what’s indicated in your student loan repayment terms.

 What if you’re close to paying off your student loans?
 Both Fannie Mae and Freddie Mac guidelines address this.
 In general, if you have 10 months or less left on your repayment plan, your lender can opt not to include your student loans in the DTI ratio at all.
-This might also be the case if your student loans are set to be fully forgiven.
-In either scenario, you’ll have to prove this through your student loan statements.
+(This is also true for other types of debt, like auto loans.)

 FHA mortgage guidelines for student loans